-Intermunicipal Development Plans (IDPs) are now mandatory for all municipalities to complete with their municipal neighbours.
-The latest amendments to the Municipal Government Act (MGA) mandate that municipalities must complete an IDP within two years, which mandates an April 2020 completion deadline.
+Recent amendments to the Municipal Government Act (MGA) mandate that municipalities must complete an IDP within two years, which mandates an April 2020 completion deadline.
 However, Ministerial Order No. MSL:047/18 granted an extension to April 1, 2021 for municipalities that are members of the same growth management board (GMB), and between a municipality that is a member of the GMB and a municipality that is not a member of the GMB, but is located within the boundaries of the member municipality.
+In this case the latter would apply and an April 1, 2021 deadline is required.